flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

   - Unlike the Kernel, which has to be backwards compatible with old SDKs, follow-up revisions of the console shipped previous updates in the BIOS ROM.
   - To control distribution, binaries must be signed with **Data Encryption Standard** (DES) [@operating_system-kelftool], a symmetric encryption system, using keys only known by Sony (in theory).
 Additionally, the binaries must be stored in a storage device with MagicGate support.

 In any case, Sony eventually removed the second method in late PS2 models (with a BIOS version `2.30`).
-I presume they realised it added up to the attack surface.
+I presume Sony wasn't planning any more updates and this just added up to the attack surface.

 ## Games

 It is unprecedented the level of popularity this system achieved during the noughties, at the end of its lifespan (2013, after 13 years!) the game library was filled with 1850 titles [@games-antista].